Web Reg Details

 If you are currently an SIU student but have not yet completed a Math course and are not in a Math course right now, please check with the Math department to find out what you should do.

-For those who do not know, to get on a waitlist allows you to be in line for a spot in a currently-closed class should an opening occur in the future (due to, for example, someone else dropping the class).
+For those who are not familiar with the concept, to get on a waitlist allows you to be in line for a spot in a currently-closed class should an opening occur in the future (due to, for example, someone else dropping the class).
 Such a system allows you to not have to log in frequently and check for any sudden openings in the class, so it can be a very helpful tool.
 (Of course, there's no guarantee that an opening will occur in the future, or that enough openings will occur in the future to benefit all students on the waitlist.)

-Waitlisting is available for courses in a number of departments.
-Departments are not required to offer waitlisting on their courses, and those that do may offer waitlisting on only a portion of their courses.
+Waitlisting is available for courses in a number of schools and departments.
+Schools and departments are not required to offer waitlisting on their courses, and those that do may offer waitlisting on only a portion of their courses.

-More details about waitlisting are available here.
+More details about waitlisting are here.
 In the meantime, if you wish to waitlist a class, you will need to have a current @siu.edu e-mail address in order to receive notifications if and when an opening in the class is made available to you (when you are at the top of the waitlist).
-If you do not have such an e-mail address right now, information about obtaining one is available here.
+If you do not have such an e-mail address right now, you can return to the Network ID Management System after you have registered for the first time and claim the e-mail address that will have been assigned to you.

-While you are preparing for registration, we would encourage you to log into SalukiNet Self-Service and take time to verify and/or update your addresses as necessary.
-You can do so from the Personal Information menu within SalukiNet Self-Service.
-Also, while there, we would encourage you to fill out the "emergency contact" information (also available from the Personal Information menu).
+While you are preparing for registration, we encourage you to log into SalukiNet self-service and take time to verify and/or update your contact information (address, email, phone, etc.) as necessary.
+You can do so from the "Update Your Contact Information" task which will direct you to your Personal Information page.
+While there, we also encourage you to fill out your "emergency contact" information as well.

 For those of you who have not yet obtained your SIU e-mail address, that is something that you really need to do, and you can do so by logging into the Network ID Management System (though brand new students will have to wait until after the first time they register before they can obtain their SIU e-mail address).